Bloomca-me/bloomca-me.github.io/_drafts/2018-06-30-nodejs-guide-for-frontend-developers.md

      '/node_modules' ] }
 {% endhighlight %}

-Another interesting thing about `require` is that after first require module is cached, and won't be executed again, we'll just get back cached `exports` object – so it means that you can do some logic and be sure that it will be called only once after first `require` call (this is not exactly true – you can remove module id from [require.cache](https://nodejs.org/docs/latest/api/modules.html#modules_require_cache), and then module might be reloaded, if it is required again).
+Another interesting thing about `require` is that after first `require` call module is cached, and won't be executed again, we'll just get back cached `exports` object – so it means that you can do some logic and be sure that it will be called only once after first `require` call (this is not exactly true – you can remove module id from [require.cache](https://nodejs.org/docs/latest/api/modules.html#modules_require_cache), and then module might be reloaded, if it is required again).

 ## Environment Variables